Contentious proposed Livingston Parish tax fails in Saturday election

 Trending News

-Updated results as compiled by the Louisiana Secretary of State's Office can be found here.
+Updated results as compiled by the Louisiana Secretary of State's Office for Saturday's election can be found here.

 More News